rafaelpaes/docker-kafka/README.md

 # Example of creating a topic news
 kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic news

-# Example of listings topics should result of dcb and news
+# Example of listings topics the result should be dcb and news
 kafka-topics.sh --list --zookeeper zookeeper:2181